brandonabajelo-zoom/Building-an-Express.js-API-with-Zoom-Server-to-Server-Authentication/README.md

 ```

 ### Summary: *docker-compose.yml*
-* Defined two services for docker to run
+* Defined two services for docker to run.
-* redis: official docker redis image, the name of the service "redis" is also what we passed into our *configs/redis.js* as the **host** value
+* redis: official docker redis image, the name of the service "redis" is also what we passed into our *configs/redis.js* as the **host** value.
-* dev: development instance of our application with hot reloading
+* dev: development instance of our application with hot reloading.

 #### *.dockerignore*
 ```docker